Firebase vs Heroku | What are the Differences?

 Perhaps, the most critical advantage of using Firebase is that it takes care of the hassles of server-side programming.
 When you choose Firebase, you will receive production-ready NoSQL back-end storage with a GUI tool for performing manual data entries.

-Please read the article Top 10 Firebase Advantages to know more benefits of this platform.
+Please read the article Top 10 Firebase Advantages to learn about this platform’s benefits.

 The drawbacks of Firebase